N0EV/N0EV/README.md

-<h1> Hello i´m Noé </h1>
+<h1> Hello i’m Noé </h1>
-- 👀 I’m interested in Tech<br>
+- 👨‍💻 I’m interested in Tech<br>
 - 🌱 I’m currently learning coding Html5 and Css<br>
-- 💞️ I’m looking to collaborate on coding with Friends
+- 💕 I’m looking to collaborate on coding with Friends<br>
+- ☕ I’m love Coffe